Agent-0808/BA-Modding-Toolkit/README.md

 - [kalina](https://github.com/kalinaowo): Creating the prototype of the `CRCUtils` class, the starting point of BAMT.
 - [afiseleo](https://github.com/fiseleo): Helping with the CLI version.
 - [wang606](https://github.com/wang606): Spine version conversion feature based on [SpineSkeletonDataConverter](https://github.com/wang606/SpineSkeletonDataConverter) project.
     - SpineSkeletonDataConverter is a standalone third-party program, please follow its License when downloading and using it.
-SpineSkeletonDataConverter is NOT distributed with or included in BAMT.
+SpineSkeletonDataConverter is NOT distributed with or included in BA Modding Toolkit.

 This project uses the following excellent 3rd-party libraries:

 - [UnityPy](https://github.com/K0lb3/UnityPy): Core library for parsing and manipulating Unity Bundle files
-- [Pillow](https://python-pillow.org/): Used for processing texture assets in the game
+- [Pillow](https://python-pillow.github.io/): Used for processing texture assets in the game
 - [tkinterdnd2](https://github.com/pmgagne/tkinterdnd2): Adds drag-and-drop functionality support for Tkinter